oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A compute expression is a common expression followed by the `as` keyword, followed by an [alias](#TypeStructureandContextURL).

 The output set is constructed by copying the instances of the input set and adding one dynamic property per compute expression to [each occurrence](#SamenessandOrder) in the output set.
 The name of each added dynamic property is the alias of the corresponding compute expression.
 The value of each added dynamic property is computed relative to the corresponding instance.
 Services MAY support expressions that address dynamic properties added by other expressions within the same compute transformation, provided that the service can determine an evaluation sequence.
-The type of the property is determined by the rules for evaluating `$filter` expressions and numeric promotion defined in [OData-URL](#ODataURL).
+The type of the property is determined by the rules for evaluating common expressions and numeric promotion defined in [OData-URL, section 5.1.1](#ODataURL).

 The values of properties copied from the input set are not changed, nor is the order of instances changed.